zx80/flask-simple-auth/DOCUMENTATION.md

   the error message.
   The response generation can be fully overriden by providing a callable which expects the error message and status code as parameters.
+  This handler can be restricted to apply only to FSA-generated errors, see `FSA_HANDLE_ALL_ERRORS` below.
   Default is *plain*.

+- `FSA_HANDLE_ALL_ERRORS` whether to handle all *4xx* and *5xx* errors,
+  i.e. take responsability for generating error responses using FSA internal error handler.
+  Default is *True*.

 - `FSA_ADD_HEADERS` allows to add headers to the generated response, as a dictionary.